 - 1. The Board shall continue to maintain inventories of teaching materials, textbooks, instructional technology, and supplies, and shall make them available to teachers.
 Every reasonable effort shall be made to have the main items for new programs on hand before the scheduled date of implementation, or implementation may be postponed until they are available.
-(2014) - 2.
+Materials should be available to the teacher at least one semester prior to the date of implementation.
+When teachers are required by the principal or administration to develop curriculum materials in order to meet the requirements of the pacing guide, standards, district expectations, and/or needs of the students, they will be paid per diem for their time.
+(2017) - 2.
 Board policy on the procedure for handling questioned materials shall include an Instructional Materials Review Committee whose membership shall include at least two (2) employees appointed by the Association.
 (2014) - 3.
 Facilities shall have adequate workroom space, computers, copy machines and other office machines.
 Additionally, itinerant teachers are provided adequate materials, workspace/storage, and access to buildings and technologies required to fulfill their duties.
 The condition of the facilities, including buildings and classrooms, shall be maintained at a level sufficient to ensure the health and safety of the occupants.
 The work of maintenance employees shall be scheduled where practicable so as not to disrupt classes.
-(2014)

-- 4. Teachers shall be given reasonable access to telephones in each school building to make school business and personal calls.
+(2014) - 4.
+Teachers shall be given reasonable access to telephones in each school building to make school business and personal calls.
 At least one (1) telephone shall be located in some area of the building other than the building administrative and clerical offices, and it either shall be a separate line or shall contain a device that precludes others from listening to the conversation on another extension.
 (2014) - 5.
 The school mail service shall be provided to every teacher in every building.
 (2014) - 6.
 Each building shall contain an adequate faculty lounge.
 There shall also be faculty lavatory facilities, separate from student and health office facilities, in every building.
 (2014) - 7.
 The District shall provide each teacher with a convenient, lockable place within the building in which to keep personal items.
 (2014) - 8.
 Heavy school equipment and material shall be moved from one (1) location to another by maintenance employees upon the request of a teacher, which request shall be made by the teacher to the office of the principal.
 (2014)